anttisalonen/progbook/rst/regex.rst

     -1.114494 -4.974068 -5.414513
     [...]

 This command outputs any line in which a number between -1.0 and -1.3 was found.
-Let's go through the regular expression "\\-1\\.[012][0-9]*" piece by piece:
+Let's go through the regular expression "\\\\-1\\\\.[012][0-9]*" piece by piece:

-\\- means "match the minus character".
+The characters "\\\\-" mean "match the minus character".
 We need a backslash before the minus character because otherwise grep would confuse it with a switch.
 The backslash is the escape character; in this case it means "treat the following character as the literal minus character".

 1 means we search for a 1.

-\\. means the period character, i.e '.'.
+The characters "\\\\." mean the period character, i.e '.'.
 This needs to be escaped using backslash because in regular expressions, the period character is short hand for "any character".
 However in this case we mean the actual period character, hence the backslash.

 [012] means that after the period character we search for either a 0, 1 or 2.